offgridauthor/seattle-201d70/class-02/git-and-github-basics-guide.md

 ## How to save versions on your computer:

  1. Make or move into the directory you want to 'save'.
- 1. Initialize Git - in the terminal.
+ 1. Initialize Git - in the terminal **only do this if you do not create the repo online and clone it down first**

    `$git init`